Andreea-Chirita-upb/cvMatching/README.md

 1. **Upload CV**: Choose the CV file of the candidate (in PDF, DOCX, or plain text format) by clicking on the "Upload CV" button.

-2. **Upload Job Description**: Similarly, upload the job description file using the "Upload Job Description" button.
+2. **Upload Job Description**: Similarly, upload the job description as plain text

 3. **Generate Match Score**: Click the **"Generate Match Score"** button to process the inputs and generate the match score based on how well the CV aligns with the job description.